Table of Contents

 Merchants can leverage ShipBob’s direct integration with Adobe Commerce for order tracking, without needing a separate tool.
 After connecting your Adobe Commerce store via the integration, ShipBob will automatically pull in your orders for fulfilment.

 You can also use ShipBob’s platform to search for and edit specific orders, monitor ship dates and order statuses, and receive notifications on delivery exceptions and delays (especially during the peak shipping season), and remedy them immediately.

 ShipBob’s Adobe Commerce integration makes the returns management process faster and easier.
 Through ShipBob, brands can seamlessly restock returned items without having to juggle multiple apps to manage workflows.

-Whether you sell DTC, partner with retailers for dropshipping and distribution, or both, ShipBob can handle fulfillment across multiple sales channels to simplify and unify your supply chain.
+Whether you sell DTC, partner with retailers for dropshipping and distribution, or both, ShipBob can handle fulfilment across multiple sales channels to simplify and unify your supply chain.

-ShipBob offers white-glove delivery options for Adobe Commerce users, partnering with leading carriers and negotiating bulk discounts on your behalf.
-We also offer access to carrier updates and performance tracking so that you can plan your shipments and apprise customers accordingly to manage their expectations.
+ShipBob offers white-glove delivery options for Adobe Commerce users, partnering with leading couriers and negotiating bulk discounts on your behalf.
+We also offer access to courier updates and performance tracking so that you can plan your shipments and apprise customers accordingly to manage their expectations.

 Local distribution networks

-Adobe Commerce brands can leverage Shipbob’s fulfillment and distribution networks to grow globally.
+Adobe Commerce brands can leverage Shipbob’s fulfilment and distribution networks to grow globally.

-With 40+ locations across the world, ShipBob enables brands to store stock closer to their customers to minimize shipping times and costs, and facilitate a stellar delivery experience.
-Brands can also achieve 2-day shipping across the US, and keep inventory in our fulfillment centers in the UK, Europe, Canada, and Australia to cut back on cross-border shipping complexities.
+With 40+ locations across the world, ShipBob enables brands to store stock closer to their customers to minimise shipping times and costs, and facilitate a stellar delivery experience.
+Brands can also achieve 2-day shipping across the US, and keep inventory in our fulfilment centres in the UK, Europe, Canada, and Australia to cut back on cross-border shipping complexities.

 How to integrate Adobe Commerce with your ShipBob account